FBI hazmat raid of Irvine home sparked by teen’s 'homemade science lab'

 The investigation remains active.

-The Source: This story was written with information provided by local and federal officials.
+The Source: This story was written with information provided by the Irvine Police Department and the FBI.

 IrvineCrime and Public Safety